 Ringworm treatment varies with the severity of the infection.
 Mild cases call for a topical treatment which often involves washing your dog with an anti-fungal shampoo twice weekly.
 Other topical remedies include medicated ointments or creams applied to the lesions.
 A vet may recommend shaving the areas in question or cutting your dog's hair short to aid in the treatment.

 Advanced cases call for prescription oral medications, usually in addition to topical treatment.
 Oral medicine, however, is generally reserved for severe or chronic infections, since it's expensive and can initiate a slew of side effects, including nausea, vomiting, diarrhea, and loss of appetite.
 Treating severe ringworm cases involves a six-week (minimum) protocol, one that, if stopped too soon, may spark a recurrence of infection.
-After that, a ringworm culture is ordered again, and two negative tests assure riddance of the infection.
+After that, a ringworm culture is ordered again, and two negative tests indicate resolution of the infection.

 Ringworm in the Environment